Now that we know there’s a latency problem on the

 Ok, so you know that there was higher latency in the regression, and the latency likely affected many of the requests.
 But this still doesn’t pinpoint the origin.
 Let’s dig further.

-To the right of the histogram is the Compare Tags table.
-This table shows you tags that were consistently on spans at the higher end of the histogram.
+To the right of the histogram is the Compare Attributes table.
+This table shows you attributes that were consistently on spans at the higher end of the histogram.

-This table is an excellent example of why using tags in your instrumentation is so essential.
-The more tags you attach to your spans, the better this table can help you find issues!
+This table is an excellent example of why using attributes in your instrumentation is so essential.
+The more attributes you attach to your spans, the better this table can help you find issues!

-This table compares the latency of spans that have a given tag in the baseline to spans with that tag in the regression.
+This table compares the latency of spans that have a given attribute in the baseline to spans with that attribute in the regression.
 Unlike the histogram, this table includes data from an aggregate of spans in the full request (not just spans from the

 /api/update-inventory operation).
 Additionally, instead of showing a span’s total duration, the table shows the time the span spent in the critical path.